hsorathia/cash_flow/README.md

 flask run
 ```

-This [url](https://cash-flo.herokuapp.com/) links to the heroku application for
-this project (to verify that we deployed the application to heroku).

 # Verifying the Doc Files

 After cloning the repository, the doc files will be located within the "Docs"
-folder, and within a file explorer, right clicking the "index.html" file located
-in
+folder:

 ```
 ./docs/build/html/index.html
 ```
+Inside the documentation, you will find more details about the features and how to
+navigate through the application.

 # Travis-CI and Testing

 This project (as indicated by the build state banner at the top of this readme)
 has Travis-CI enabled.
-In order to check the status of the unit tests
+In order to check the status of the unit tests,
-clone the repository and within some sort of command prompt (cmd, powershell,
-bash, etc.), navigate to the root directory of this application and type in
+navigate to the root directory of this application and type in:

 ```
 pytest
 ```

 and the unit tests should run.

+# General Help

+If you add new cards, and you go to the final comparison page and only see the name of the cards
+that you have inputed, then you need to add some more "certified" cards, by going to the admin page.
+To access the admin page, you will need to login to an account called "bibah", which should have the
+password "bb".
+If the account doesn't exist, then you need to create it using a username and password that
+you wish.
+Then access the admin page, and add however many certified cards you want to.
+Then, you can log back into your account, and see the comparison page again, and it should have an unordered
+list under the card that it is comparing.

 # Verifying the features